 Some children are at a higher risk for developing pneumonia than others.
 If a child has asthma, a chronic illness, was born prematurely, or has a compromised immune system, and then they are at a higher risk for pneumonia.
 Pneumonia is an infection in the lungs that is caused by fungi, bacteria, viruses, or parasites.
 Pneumonia usually begins after a cold has been present.
 The first symptom is typically a sore throat, three days after the cold.
 Our physicians can make a diagnosis after speaking with you and your child about the symptoms and examining the child.
 The physician may also require a few tests, which include a chest x-ray, test for viruses via nasal secretion, bacterial cultures, or blood tests.
 Pneumonia in children is usually treated through oral antibiotics and plenty of bed rest.

 Cystic Fibrosis in Children

-Cystic fibrosis (CF) is an inherited disease that is typically characterized by abnormalities in the body’s salt, which is the water and mucus making cells.
+Cystic fibrosis (CF) is an inherited disease that is typically characterized by abnormalities in the body’s salt, which is the water and mucus-making cells.
 The thickened mucus that is associated with CF can typically harm the following organs: sweat glands, digestive system, respiratory system, and reproductive system.
 The physician will typically begin diagnosis with a sweat or chloride test to measure the amount of chloride in the sweat.
-Treatment will be determined on the age of the child, symptoms, and tolerance for medications.
+Treatment will be determined by the age of the child, symptoms, and tolerance for medications.

 Why Choose our Physicians for Pediatric Pulmonary?